A Brief History of Clement Bros. Lawn & Landscape (1977-1990)

 Over the next few winters, he was fortunate to be able to travel extensively through Africa, Central America, Southeast Asia, Australia and New Zealand.
 Every year, he would return in time to start up the business when the snow melted.
 Many customers looked forward to hearing about his travel adventures and by telling them all about it, it pushed him to work even harder in order to be able to travel the following winter.

 In the spring of 1995 while cleaning out a customer’s garden in Bridgton he met Lindsay, who he married the following year.
 In the fall of 1995, Mark purchased his first brand new truck with a snow plow which allowed Clement Bros. to be a full service company.
 Through the next few years, the business grew rapidly.
 25% - 30% growth in all areas was not unusual.
 By the end of 1999, Clement Bros. had over 200 clients in a 15 mile radius, 10 seasonal employees and Mark was “wearing too many hats”.
 Mark felt like the business was beginning to lose some of the founding principles due to the high rate of growth & many sleepless nights.
 Lindsay, who had been helping with the office work nights & weekends to this point decided to leave her current job to work full time for Clement Bros.

-Their hard work, continuing education and striving for excellence are a large part of where they are today.
-They also invested thousands of dollars in the best equipment to ensure the finest quality & dependability to their clients.
+Their hard work, continuing education and striving for excellence are a large reason for the company’s success today.
+Clement Bros also invested thousands of dollars in the best equipment to ensure the finest quality and dependability to their clients.
 Clement Bros. pride themselves on having virtually no equipment “downtime”.
-As of 2010, Clement Bros. staff of 13 maintains over 300 residential & commercial properties in the Sebago Lake Region area.
-They offer design, installation & professional maintenance all year long.
+As of 2020, Clement Bros. family of 13 maintains over 300 residential & commercial properties in the Sebago Lake Region area.
+They offer design, installation & professional year round maintenance.